Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

 \

 The rest of this subsection is devoted to the proof of Propsition \ref{onesidedbound}.
 When the Harder-Narasimhan filtration is given by sub-bundles, there is a direct construction.
 Since in general the filtration may have singularities, more delicate arguments are required.
+We emphasize here the construction holds for any holomorphic vector bundle $\underline \E$ and we do not need $Gr^{HNS}(\underline \E)$ to be reflexive.